dasebe/webcachesim/README.md

 params: c - the size which has a 50% chance of being admitted (used to determine the exponential family)

-example (1GB capacity, admit objects with size 256KB with about 50% probability):
+example usage (admit objects with size 256KB with about 50% probability):

     ./webcachesim test.tr 0 ThLRU 1000 c=18